tmobile/magentaA11y/_checklist-web/progress.md

 ### Use semantic HTML

-This semantic HTML contains all accessibility features by default.
+- This semantic HTML contains all accessibility features by default.
+- While not a requirement, it is focusable to increase discoverability.

 {% highlight html %}
 {% include /examples/progress-bar.html %}